Coronavirus (COVID-19) Info Hub

 - Breathe Well Cough Assist Program – If you do come down with a respiratory infection and would like to hire a Cough Assist machine on short term loan through MDQ’s Breathe Well program, we encourage you to let us know so that we are able to organise the loan in good time and help you avoid progression to a serious respiratory event.

 - Allied Health – we are still providing face-to-face allied health services.
 All of our frontline staff have undertaken infection control training and will use every precaution to keep everyone safe.
 Telehealth appointments are also available to anyone who is self isolating at this time.
 Please contact us on 3243 9700 or email email@example.com if you would like to make an appointment or have any questions.
 Our Client Centre has now reopened so you can come to the centre or have a home appointment.
-The NDIA has introduced a temporary 10% levy and changed the cancellation policy.
-These new changes are effective immediately.
-See the changes.
+Visitors to the Client Centre or office will be asked to do a temperature check before entering.

 - Support Coordination – Your MDQ Support Coordinator is still here for you.
 While the majority of support coordination services were being performed by phone and email, we are now able to offer face to face appointments at your home or in our Client Centre.
 All of our frontline staff have undertaken infection control training and will use every precaution to keep everyone safe.
 Did you know that you can also now access Support Coordination from the CORE supports in your NDIS Plan?
 If you have run out of Support Coordination in your Capacity Building supports or have never had Support Coordination and you need some extra help during the pandemic, we can help you.
 Please contact us for more details.